Fort Drum firefighters rescue deer from Black River

 “I hunt deer, and I’ve never seen a deer with eyes that big in my life,” he said.

-After about a minute, the deer got up, shook the water off it and took off.
+After about a minute, the deer got up, shook the water off and took off.

 Mr. Hambsch said that they train on ice rescues, so this was a chance to put that certification to the test.